Practice bipartite projections

 The movies dataset

-Remember this projection you created in the previous lesson?
-Run this command again to create a bipartite user-movie network:
+Let’s start with the User-Movie projection from the previous lesson.
+Run this command to create a labelled bipartite network:

 cypher